P\'olya's conjecture up to $\epsilon$-loss and quantitative estimates for the remainder of Weyl's law: Introduction

 We have the following P\'olya's conjecture up to $\epsilon$-loss. \begin{thm} Let $\Omega\subset\rr^n$ be a bounded Lipschitz domain, $n\ge 2$.
 For any $0<\epsilon<1$, it holds for all $\lambda_k(\Omega)\ge \Lambda(\epsilon,\Omega)$ that

 where $\Lambda(\epsilon,\Omega)\ge \mathrm{width}(\Omega)^{-2}$ is such that

 Moreover, if $\Omega$ is convex, then $\Lambda(\epsilon,\Omega)$ can be taken smaller as

-\end{thm} Obviously, for a given $\epsilon\in (0,1)$, and a concrete Lipschitz (resp. convex) domain $\Omega$, $\Lambda(\epsilon,\Omega)$ is uniquely determined by the equation \eqref{epsilon-constant} (resp. \eqref{epsilon-constant-convex} for convex domains).
-It can be seen from the above estimate that $\Omega$ needs only to be a bounded set of finite perimeter.
-Also, to show the $\epsilon$-loss version of P\'olya's conjecture, Theorem \ref{epsilon-loss-lip} reduces the problem to a computational problem for eigenvalues $\lambda_k(\Omega)<\Lambda(\epsilon,\Omega)$.
+\end{thm} Obviously, for a given $\epsilon\in (0,1)$, and a concrete Lipschitz (resp. convex) domain $\Omega$, $\Lambda(\epsilon,\Omega)$ is uniquely determined by the equation \eqref{epsilon-constant} (resp. \eqref{epsilon-constant-convex} for convex domains). {From Theorem \ref{weyl-remainder-uniform} below and its proofs in Section 4, one believes that $\Omega$ needs only to be a bounded set of finite perimeter, but the constant $C_{Lip}(\Omega)$ (calculatable) might need to replaced by another less explicit geometric constant.} Our aim here is to demonstrate a viability that to show the $\epsilon$-loss version of P\'olya's conjecture, Theorem \ref{epsilon-loss-lip} reduces to a computational problem for eigenvalues $\lambda_k(\Omega)<\Lambda(\epsilon,\Omega)$.